mhorga/mhorga.github.io/_posts/2016-05-25-using-metalkit-part-13.markdown

 ![alt text](https://github.com/MetalKit/images/raw/master/chapter13_1.png "1")

 As you expected, the color is now calculated starting with fully white in the center of the circle and ending  with fully black on the circle contour.
+For that to happen, we had to divide the color by the `radius`, in order to normalize our range to the __[0, 1]__ interval.

 ![alt text](https://github.com/MetalKit/images/raw/master/chapter13_3.png "3")